hmrtn/Multi-Diagnostic-Toolkit/README.md

 # Multi-Diagnostic Toolkit
 ![alt text](https://i.imgur.com/G1OBNnY.png)

 The Multi-Diagnostic Toolkit Project (MDP) is a small but powerful tool to transform and display data produced by the University of Washington's Advanced Propulsion Laboratory.
-The MDP's purpose is simplify tedious calculation and manipulation on large datasets of an oscilloscope signal that displays in an interactive plot window.
-The program is designed for use with Advanced Propulsion Laboratory's instruments and data only and is not recommended for use elsewhere.
-The MDP is designed to be as modular as possible and written in Python 3.
+The MDP's purpose is simplify tedious signal processing of large datasets produced by The Advanced Propulsion Laboratory's instrumentation.

 ## How to use